oscar-bender-stone/honors-thesis/source/2_foundations.typ

 Given a partial computable function $phi$, let $L(phi)$ be the language recognized by $phi$.

+// TODO: maybe define verifiers with a specific form?
+// That way, we don't have cases of functions where we don't even know it's linear time.
+We need to PROVE this class has all linear time, or something desirable.
 #definition[
   An *effective verifier* is a Turing machine that runs in linear time and it accepts an input _must_ have read the entire input.